-This include massive and composite flywheel coupled with a motorgenerator and special brackets.
+This include massive and compound flywheel attached with a motorgenerator and unusual brackets.
 High capacity flywheels are needed for storing the energy in an electrical power system.
 It is not feasible to store the enrgy for long term by this apparatus because of the friction losses of 200 tons flywheels which are estimated at about 200 Kw.